ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> When an air traffic controller issues radar traffic information in relation to the 12-hour clock, the reference the controller uses is the aircraft's </span>
 - The controller can see the track of an aircraft over the ground and so issues radar traffic information accordingly.
 The pilot must correct for any crab he is holding to be able to look in the correct direction.

+- <span style="color:green"> When should pilots state their position on the airport when calling the tower for takeoff? </span>
+- When departing from a runway intersection.
+Pilots should state their position on the airport when calling the tower for takeoff from a runway intersection.

 ### Magnetic Compass
 - <span style="color:green">In the Northern Hemisphere, the magnetic compass will normally indicate a turn toward the south when</span>